nferreira1/Multiverse-Spider-Man/README.md

 # Multiverse-Spider-Men
-Website created with HTML, CSS, SASS and JavaScript at DIO's online event.
+Website created with HTML, CSS and JavaScript at DIO's online event.